 In the absence of real money online gambling, Rhode Island does allow residents to play social casino games.
 The state’s main casino in Lincoln offers a social casino site geared towards familiarizing players with the casino’s offerings, namely slots and table games.
 Other social sites that are operational in Rhode Island are, Zynga, Double Down and Big Fish, as well as MyVegas from MGM Resorts.

 Are offshore gambling sites legal in Rhode Island?

 Although some forms of online gambling are permitted in Rhode Island, the state legislation does not include any provisions for offshore gambling sites and therefore should be considered illegal.
 We recommend steering clear of offshore gambling sites- they aren’t subject to the same regulatory standards.
 This means sites might not be sure and may not have player protection measures in place to safeguard vulnerable players or players’ finances.

 You can spot offshore gambling sites by looking at the website’s domain name.
 Domains ending in .EU or .AG do not hold a license to operate in Rhode Island and therefore should be avoided at all costs.

 Is it safe to bet on sports in Rhode Island?

 Yes, if you’re betting with a licensed Rhode Island sportsbook.
 These US sportsbooks must adhere to any regulatory policies the state puts in place to make sure betting is safe and fair for all participants.
 To make sure gambling remains fun, it’s important to gamble responsibly and avoid betting more than you can afford to lose.
-If you have any concerns that you, or a loved one, may be suffering from problem gambling, you can contact National Council on Problem Gambling Rhode Island and The Problem Gambling Services of Rhode Island who each have a number of support resources available.
+If you have any concerns that you, or a loved one, may be suffering from problem gambling, you can contact National Council on Problem Gambling, the Rhode Island Council on Problem Gambling and The Problem Gambling Services of Rhode Island who each have a number of support resources available.